 |A Dedicated IP (Internet Protocol)||A dedicated IP is a unique Internet address provided exclusively to a single hosting account.||Braze gives its customers dedicated IPs, to ensure control of your email sender reputation.
-We will set this up for you.|
+Braze onboarding will set this up for you.|

 |Whitelabeled Domains||These consist of a domain and a subdomain.
-Whitelabling ensures you pass email authentication checks for DKIM and SPF.||We will generate these domains for you, but you must choose their names.|
+Whitelabling ensures you pass email authentication checks for DKIM and SPF.||Braze onboarding will generate these domains for you, but you must choose their names.|

 |Subdomains||This is a subdivision of a domain and typically looks like:

-||We will generate this for you, but you must decide the name of the subdomain.
+||Braze onboarding will generate this for you, but you must decide the name of the subdomain.
 You cannot use subdomains that are currently being used outside of Braze.|

-|IP Pools||These are an optional configuration used to separate out the reputation of different types of email (for example: “promotional” vs. “transactional”) to prevent the reputation of one from impacting the other and ensure higher deliverability.||We will set up the pools for you; then, when composing your email, choose your email’s IP pool from the IP Pool dropdown on the Target Users page.|
+|IP Pools||These are an optional configuration used to separate out the reputation of different types of email (for example: “promotional” and “transactional”) to prevent the reputation of one from impacting the other and ensure higher deliverability.||Braze onboarding will set up the pools for you; then, when composing your email, choose your email’s IP pool from the IP Pool dropdown on the Target Users page.|

 By starting with smaller volumes of email, you are establishing a level of trust with your mailbox provider, showing you are only sending emails to relevant users.
 Send your first batch of emails to your most engaged users.
 This will help you gain trust faster with your provider.